AecGem/Dynamic-DNS-Client/README.md

 # Dynamic-DNS-Client
-A simple script that sends an IP update request to a Dynamic DNS Registry at a regular interval.
+A lightweight script that sends an IP update request to a single Dynamic DNS Registry at a regular interval.
+Once every `x` seconds, the script will send an HTTP request to your Dynamic DNS Provider.
+If the request is successful, the Dynamic DNS will then point to the IP address the script originates from.
+A full XML readout of the HTTP request is shown after every update attempt.
+If the update is unsuccessful, a `WARN` will display in the shell.

+##Dependencies
+The script runs on Python 3.5+, with the following packages:
+`requests` - You may have to run `pip install requests` to install this package.
+It handles

 ## Setup
- The script requires the Python requests package, so run `pip install requests` before running this script.
-In order to set up the Dynamic DNS client, you have to change a few variables in the script.
+No installation is required; you just have to change a few variables in the config section of the script.
+Set the following values (located in the `main()` function) as described:

 ### host
-Basically change this to the prefix of the domain you wish to update.
-For most uses the default value `@` works fine.
-Otherwise you can specify a wildcard `*` or a specific prefix (`www`, `info`, `ww2`, etc.)
+The prefix of the domain you wish to update.
+For most use cases, the default value `@` works fine.
+Otherwise, you can specify a wildcard `*` or a specific prefix (`www`, `info`, `ww2`, etc.)

 ### domain_name
 The domain you are updating, without any prefix.
 Ex: `google.ca`